Enter your email address and company URL. We'll contact you shortly.

 All update packages are signed and encrypted to ensure they haven't been tampered with.
-Your customers can feel safe about applying software update packages.
+Your customers can feel safe about applying software updates.

-Virtual appliances are exported as OVA files, and can run on VirtualBox, VMware, and Hyper-V. The OVA disks can also be converted to run on KVM or XEN.
+Virtual appliances are exported as OVA files, and can run on VirtualBox, VMware, XenServer, and Hyper-V. The OVA disks can also be converted to run on KVM/Qemu/Xen.

 A console GUI is included for configuring basic network settings.
-We also include an Admin Web UI so your customers can easily manage their virtual appliance once deployed.
+We also include an web Dashboard so your customers can easily manage their virtual appliance once deployed.

 A REST API is included in the virtual appliance, so your customers can automate their updates, retrieve system information, logs, and even reboot the appliance.

 Q: Why did you get rid of the Jidoteki SaaS?

 A: We transitioned to a Managed Service due to customer demand.
 It also reduced our hosting costs, and free'd us from being on-call 24/7.

 Q: Your services are not exactly cheap.
 Why?

 A: That's subjective ;) The consulting work required to get an enterprise-grade, updateable, on-prem, custom virtual appliance built is time consuming.

 A: It includes everything for you to ship a virtual appliance to production as quickly as possible, along with openly licensed scripts to avoid vendor lock-in.